Super-Badmen-Viper/NSMusicS/README.md

 - Demo effect: B-site link:
 - - Latest version:[ https://www.bilibili.com/video/BV1rM411s7J9 ](https://www.bilibili.com/video/BV1Dc411g74T/?spm_id_from=333.999.0.0&vd_source=6e56ca0b155a60e6a6878e5775fdcc35)

-## This application is based on DirectX's 3D processing, and if the hardware configuration is low, it may cause stuttering or flickering
+## This application is based on DirectX's 3D processing, and if your hardware configuration is low, it may cause stuttering or flickering

 ## Pay Attention To：
 - MoZhi Music will use Electron+Vue3+Vite to refactor and deploy to Windows/Linux/Mac